 This Stormwater Report has been prepared to document compliance with Stormwater Management Standards.
 The applicant is proposing to expand the existing warehouse/storage/industrial use by constructing an additional (3) three proposed garage buildings, each 7,000 square feet.
 The revised plans show a revised building layout and provide a vegetative buffer to the rear of the property.
 The buildings have been revised from 70'x 100' to 60'x120', 7,200 square feet.
-The basin and underground chamber system remain the same size but have been relocated to provide for the 50-foot vegetative buffer.
+The fire access and boat storage areas have been modified to pavement.
+The basin and underground chamber system has been increased in size.
+A 50-foot vegetative buffer is provided between the basin and rear property.
+The fire access and boat storage areas have been revised as proposed paved areas.